 Delivery to Openreach

-The final delivery of this assignment to Openreach, was completed six months after the process began, despite the corona pandemic happening in the middle of the assignment.
+The final delivery of this assignment to Openreach, was completed six months after the process began, despite the Coronavirus pandemic happening in the middle of the assignment.
 The deliverables were:

 - The design and development of in-depth capability Maturity Models for BCM and IM.